To diagnose a pinched nerve, your healthcare professional asks about your symptoms and conducts a physical exam.

-If your doctor suspects a pinched nerve, you may undergo some tests.
+If your healthcare professional suspects a pinched nerve, you may need some tests.
 These tests may include:

 - Nerve conduction study.
 This test measures electrical nerve impulses and functioning in your muscles and nerves through electrodes placed on your skin.
 The study measures the electrical impulses in your nerve signals when a small current passes through the nerve.
 Test results can show whether you have a damaged nerve.

 - Electromyography (EMG).
-During an EMG, your doctor inserts a needle electrode through your skin into various muscles.
+During an EMG, a needle electrode is inserted through your skin into various muscles.
 The test evaluates the electrical activity of your muscles when they contract and when they're at rest.
-Test results tell your doctor if there is damage to the nerves leading to the muscles.
+Test results tell your healthcare professional if there is damage to the nerves leading to the muscles.

 - Magnetic resonance imaging (MRI).
 This test uses a powerful magnetic field and radio waves to produce detailed views of your body in multiple planes.
 This test may be used if your healthcare professional suspects you have nerve root compression.

 - High-resolution ultrasound.
 Ultrasound uses high-frequency sound waves to produce images of structures within the body.
 It's helpful for diagnosing nerve compression syndromes, such as carpal tunnel syndrome.

 The most frequently recommended treatment for a pinched nerve is rest for the affected area.
-Your doctor will ask you to stop any activities that cause or aggravate the compression.
+Stop any activities that cause the compression or make symptoms worse.

 Depending on the location of the pinched nerve, you may need a splint, collar or brace to immobilize the area.
-If you have carpal tunnel syndrome, your doctor may recommend wearing a splint during the day as well as at night because wrists flex and extend frequently during sleep.
+If you have carpal tunnel syndrome, you may need to wear a splint during the day and at night.
+The wrists flex and extend often during sleep.

-A physical therapist can teach you exercises that strengthen and stretch the muscles in the affected area to relieve pressure on the nerve.
-The physical therapist may also recommend modifications to activities that aggravate the nerve.
+A physical therapist can teach you exercises that strengthen and stretch the muscles to relieve pressure on the nerve.
+The physical therapist also may recommend that you modify activities that aggravate the nerve.